danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 ## Terminology

-Before we continue, let's clarify some terms and what they mean.
+Before we continue, let's clarify some terms:

+* `Mock` is a simulated object that mimic the behaviour of real objects in controlled ways.
-* `Mocking` is to replace functionality with a configurable and inspectable replacement, for instance when writing unit tests.
+* `Mocking` is to use configurable and inspectable functionality, for instance in unit tests.
-* `Registration` is to register a dynamic return value for a mock function, based on its input arguments.
+* `Registration` is to register return values for a mock function, based on its input arguments.
-* `Call` is to call a mock function in a way that records how many times it has been called, with which arguments, its result etc.
+* `Call/Invoke` is to call a function in a way that records the call, its arguments, the result, etc.
-* `Inspection` is to look at recorded calls, e.g. to verify that a function has been called as expected, with expected arguments etc.
+* `Inspection` is to inspect the recorded calls, e.g. to verify that a function has been called, with what arguments, etc.

 Let's have a look at how this works in MockingKit.